 It’s no secret that the healthcare system in the United States is beyond broken.
+What’s worse, Congress does not seem capable of fixing it anytime soon.
 Despite spending far more per capita than any other country on medical care, the United States does not even rank in the top 50 countries for life expectancy.
+This is exactly why health care sharing is growing exponentially in recent years!
+People are FED UP.

 A full-time teacher I know recently confided that her out of pocket expenses for health care through her employer more than doubled (same company, same coverage) with the recent launch of the Affordable Care Act, a law which has yet to live up to its name.